fujitake/smart-building-quick-start-kit/devices/analog-meter-readers/seven-segment-meter/README.en.md

 # 7-segment meter reader

-This is the procedure for reading the value of a 7-segment meter and sending it to an MQTT Broker.
+This is the procedure for reading the value of a 7-segment meter and sending it to an MQTT broker.

 ## Specifications